numenta/NAB/README.md

     python run.py

 This will run all detectors available in this repository and produce results files.
-To run NuPIC dependent detectors see "Run HTM with NAB" above.
+To run non-Python3 detectors see "Running non-Python3 detectors" above.

 **Note**: this option may take many many hours to run.